-ITM 525 Management of Information Technology in Organizations
+ITM 525 Management of Information Technology in Organizations managed applications, and third-party management.

-This course presents Web technologies, which increasingly impact all aspects of our lives and the organizations in which we work.
-The impact of Web 2.0-based social networks and interactive systems is addressed along with cloud computing and its impact on outsourced/offsite data storage, centrally managed applications, and third-party management.
 Further, discussion of E-commerce, E-business, and M-commerce is presented in terms of new, integrated Web-based business models.
 The skills that IT managers need to manage their increasingly mobile workforce, often working in virtual teams, are addressed.
 Throughout this course there is a focus on the ethical and security issues arising with these evolving networked technologies.